What is Mesothelioma?

 Decades ago, researchers connected the development of mesothelioma to crocidolite asbestos exposure in South African miners.
 Approximately 70% to 90% of patients who develop mesothelioma have some prior asbestos exposure commonly through work.
-Mesothelioma cases tend to come from those working near or in shipyards and plants that produce asbestos products.
+Mesothelioma cases tend to come from those working near or in shipyards and plants, steel mills, and factories that contain asbestos products.

 In the United States, approximately 2,000 to 3,000 cases of mesothelioma are diagnosed annually.
 Men are more likely to be diagnosed with mesothelioma than women, although the gap is closing.
 Before regulations concerning asbestos were established, workers carried home asbestos fibers on their clothing, exposing their family members as well.
-In addition, those living or working near asbestos-related operations can be exposed to asbestos released into the environment.
-One study found that living close to these area can significantly heighten the chance of developing mesothelioma increases with age as well as the increased duration and intensity of asbestos exposure.
+The risk of developing mesothelioma increases with age as well as the increased duration and intensity of asbestos exposure.

 People who have been exposed to asbestos are the most likely to develop mesothelioma.
 Approximately 70% to 80% of mesothelioma patients have worked with asbestos.
 However, some patients have had no known exposure.